Mustakim-Pallab/Q_care_hospital/README.md

 - A Navigation Bar, from which one can easily go from one page to another.
 - A promotional bannars
 - Some of services
+- A dynamic Section where data is fetched from https://64743e827de100807b1a84ab.mockapi.io/api/v1/leaderboard/users
 - A Footer

 #### - About Us